-However, KRG oil exports through the national grid have been repeatedly suspended over central government withholding of payments to the international energy firms.
-In September 2012, the KRG and Baghdad agreed that Baghdad would pay about \$900 million in arrears due the international firms.
+KRG oil exports through the national grid have been repeatedly suspended over central government withholding of payments to the international energy firms.
+In September 2012, the KRG and Baghdad agreed that Baghdad would pay arrears due the international firms.
 However, that pact held only until late December 2012.
-The national budget adopted by the COR on March 7, 2013, allocated only \$650 million to the companies exporting KRG oil; the Kurds had sought \$3.5 billion for that purpose.
-Because of this provision, Kurdish members reportedly boycotted the budget vote.
+The 2013 budget adopted by the COR on March 7, 2013, allocated only \$650 million to the companies exporting KRG oil; the Kurds had sought the full \$3.5 billion owed international firms for that purpose.
+The Kurds boycotted a March 17, 2014 COR vote on the first reading of the 2014-15 national budget which again fails to compensate international firms the \$5 billion they are owed (as of March 2014) for Kurdish oil and demands that the KRG export at least 400,000 barrels per day of oil using Iraqi national export routes and marketing institutions.
+According to the budget bill, any shortfall below that export total would be deducted from the KRG's 17% share of the oil revenue received.
+The budget has not been adopted to date because of this dispute.
+And, to maintain leverage in the dispute, since January 2014, the Iraqi government has suspended all but a small fraction of its payments of about \$1 billion per month to the KRG on the grounds that the KRG is not contributing oil revenue to the national coffers.